Tinkerforge/doc/en/source/Hardware/Bricklets/OLED_64x48.rst

 `OLED display <https://en.wikipedia.org/wiki/OLED>`__.

 Because each pixel can be set individually, the display can do graphics.
-This allows for more versatile and detailled drawings on the display, compared to the :ref:`LCD 20x4 Bricklet <lcd_20x4_bricklet>` with its fixed character display.
+This allows for more versatile and detailed drawings on the display, compared to the :ref:`LCD 20x4 Bricklet <lcd_20x4_bricklet>` with its fixed character display.